Whole Grains Food List

 Refined grains lack the bran and germ, which provide the most nutrients.
 That is not to say that they are bad grains, but they alter the nutritional content of the food.

 A few other grains that do not belong to the cereal grain family also make up for the wide selection of whole grains.

-However, they have the same nutritional profile and are often used in the same way as cereal grains.
+However, they have the same nutritional profile and are often used the same way as cereal grains.

 6. Health Benefits of Whole Grains